tienvx/mbt-bundle/README.md

 techique.

 The major features are:
+1. Allow to test your application even though the application is not implemented yet.
-1. Automatically generate test cases when a task is created.
+2. Automatically generate test cases when a task is created.
-2. Automatically execute those test cases to test your application.
+3. Automatically execute those test cases to test your application.
-3. Automatically reduce reproduce path when a bug is found.
+4. Automatically reduce reproduce path when a bug is found.
-4. Automatically report the bug when the reproduce path is reduced.
+5. Automatically report the bug when the reproduce path is reduced.

 All you have to do:
 1. Define models to describe your application.